USCGC Morris: Construction and career

 Morris was laid down and launched by American Brown Boveri Electric Corporation, Camden on 4 April 1927.
 She was commissioned on 19 April 1927.

+In 1939, the Morris was under the command of Lt.
+Henry Frederick Garcia.

 Her command was transferred to the US Navy in 1941 until 1946.

 The Morris, identifiable by its "W147" marking, plays a prominent role in a 1961 episode of the television series Perry Mason entitled "The Case of the Traveling Treasure."

 In May 1966, she was redesignated as WMEC-147.
 In 1971, USCGC Morris was the last Active-class ship to be decommissioned.

 Since decommissioning

-Circa 2015, the Morris was preserved at the Liberty Maritime Museum in Sacramento, California.

-In 2019, the ship was listed for sale on Craigslist.

-In May 2021, it was announced that the Marine Aviation Museum in Texas had acquired the ship and preparations were underway to sail her to Texas under her own power.
-She transited the Panama Canal in August 2021 and arrived in Galveston, Texas, on September 8, 2021.
+The Morris was decommissioned on 7 August 1970 and acquired by the Boy Scouts of America, where she was used as a Sea Scout Ship in Sacramento, California.

+She was overhauled by Liberty Maritime Museum in Sacramento between 2000-2010, and sold to the Vietnam War Flight Museum in Houston for use as a museum ship in 2021.
+She transited through the Panama Canal under her own power to Galveston, Texas, where she currently lies.